Acetabularia acetabulum

-Acetabularia acetabulum is a species of green alga in the family Polyphysaceae.
+Acetabularia acetabulum, mermaid's wine glass, is a species of green alga in the family Polyphysaceae.
 It is found in the Mediterranean Sea at a depth of one to two metres.

 Description

 This alga adheres to the substrate with rhizoids (root-like processes), and these are the only part of the alga present in the winter.
 The thallus consists of a single cell, and in the spring a slender stem develops from the holdfast, growing vertically to a length of about 5 cm.
 Growth is interrupted at intervals while a whorl of hairs develop which encircle the stem, branching dichotomously.
 As the stem lengthens and more whorls grow, the lower hairs drop off leaving behind a circular scar.
 When the stem is fully developed, a disc-shaped cap up to 1.2 cm wide grows at the tip, the whole frond resembling a pale green parasol; further whorls of hairs grow from the upper surface of the cap.